nrfconnect/Asset-Tracker-Template/README.md

 ## Overview

+**NOTE** If you are not familiar with the nRF91 series SiPs and cellular in general it's recommended to go throught the [Nordic Developer Academy Cellular Fundaments Course](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals)

 The Asset Tracker Template implements a modular application framework for nRF91-based IoT devices.
 The application is built on nRF Connect SDK and uses a combination of state machines and message-based inter-module communication.
 It is intended to be a framework for developing asset tracking applications, but can be customized for other use cases as well.